The David and Mickey Bazelon Fellowship in Mental Health Law

 The David and Mickey Bazelon Fellowship in Mental Health Law provides an opportunity for a recent graduate of Georgetown University Law Center to work with the Judge David L. Bazelon Center for Mental Health Law, the nation’s premier legal advocacy organization for people with mental disabilities.
 Founded in 1972, the Bazelon Center is a leader in promoting community integration and self-determination for people with mental disabilities.

 The public interest fellowship is a two-year, paid position with a salary of $60,000 and generous benefits.
-The fellow will work in the Bazelon Center’s offices in Washington, D.C., helping to develop and litigate groundbreaking civil rights cases to advance the rights of adults and children with mental disabilities and to reform public systems.
+The fellow will work in the Bazelon Center’s offices in Washington, D.C., doing policy work and helping to develop and litigate groundbreaking civil rights cases to advance the rights of adults and children with mental disabilities and to reform public systems.
 The fellow will have an opportunity to work with leaders in the disability rights field, both inside and outside the Center.
 The Bazelon Center’s staff includes attorneys, policy advocates, and other professionals.

 - A strong commitment to civil rights and social justice